chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

 The following is a list of topics that the simulator is publishing:

-/robot_i/base_pose_ground_truth (i = 1, 2, 3, ... , K)
+1. /robot_i/base_pose_ground_truth (i = 1, 2, 3, ... , K)

 where i indicates the ith agent car on road.
-Your motion planner should subscribe to the topic above to get the current state of the ith agent car.

-msg type (nav_msgs/Odometry):
+2. msg type (nav_msgs/Odometry):

 http://docs.ros.org/api/nav_msgs/html/msg/Odometry.html

+3. Your motion planner should subscribe to the topic above to get the current state of the ith agent car.

 ## Goal region